dbuezas/eq3btsmart/readme.md

 - [x] Fully uses asyncio (less resource intensive)
 - [x] `Current Temperature` updates immediately, regardless of when the bluetooth connection is made.
 The component will apply the change as soon as it can connect with the device.
 - [x] Service to fetch heating schedules and serial inside the thermostat
+- [x] Only one concurrent request per thermostat
 - [ ] Service to set the heating schedules (Work in progress)
 - [ ] No support for installing via yaml